We explain what the SA900 form covers and why it matters for families managing an estate or a trust.

 |---|---|---|

-Keep a dated timeline of disposals.
-Small or forced sales to pay debts often get missed.
+Keep a dated timeline of all disposals.
+Small or forced sales to pay debts or IHT liabilities often get missed.
+Getting capital gains right avoids incorrect figures and protects beneficiaries from unexpected liabilities later.

 Which supplementary pages and forms you may need with SA900

-Supplementary pages let us add detail without clogging the main sa900 form.
-They capture specific income types, gains and particular arrangements so the central form stays focused.
+Supplementary pages let you add detail without cluttering the main SA900 form.
+They capture specific income types, capital gains and particular trust arrangements so the core form stays focused on the overall position.

 How to identify the right additional pages (SA901 to SA905)